masterminds-kenya/social_network/README.md

 - [x] Graph showing all Insight data for a given user.
 - [x] Data sent to graph template setup to allow a variety of different view options.
 - [x] Insight Graph with javascript buttons to toggle which data shows.
+- [ ] Styling & Presentation
+  - [ ] Page styling of admin sections to assist in clear reports and navigation
+  - [ ] Attractive page styling for Influencer sign up portal & documents (ToS, privacy, etc)
+  - [ ] Attractive and clear styling for views seen by Influencers.
 - [ ] Can Update data for existing Influencer Users
 - [ ] Add a logical catch for existing users to re-route to data update
 - [ ] Manage incoming insight duplications